 4. Figure Out Your Brand

 As a new blogger, you’re going to start developing your brand.
 Your brand as a blogger means your personality, your voice, your visual things like your blog and graphics and the overall mood you want to convey when someone stops on your site.

 I knew early one I wanted Twins Mommy to be a fun place that moms can come to and learn about blogging, emailing and growing their income.

 I wanted my brand to be bright and bold and filled with a modern and young mama!
 But, this took time to develop.
 So, for you, first look at the visual elements, then your voice and then the mood.

 5. Make Time to Blog

 There’s very little time to blog in my schedule.
-I have client work and my own projects – my Elna Cain blog, Twins Mommy, moderating the other blogs, my course, and my soon-to-be product.
+I have client work and my own projects – my Elna Cain blog, Twins Mommy, moderating the other blogs, and my courses.

-My twins are four years old and don’t nap anymore (sad emoji).
-The only real time to blog for me is at night when my twins are sleeping.
+When my twins were four years old they stopped don’t napping.
+The only real time to blog for me was at night when my twins were sleeping.
 Sure, I can get up in the morning before them, but I’m using that time to exercise.